Ever walk up to one of those booths at the mall to buy a new phone? Don’t you just hate the pressure that those people try to put on you?

 Which one do you think does a better job of encouraging someone to subscribe?
 While both are pretty obvious, I have to go with the top one.
 What do you think about mine?

-When it comes down to a successful content marketing campaign, regular and repeated exposure builds a relationship with your reader that allows you all kinds of chances to convert them.
+When it comes down to a successful content marketing campaign, regular and repeated exposure builds a relationship with your readers that allows you all kinds of chances to convert them.
 See, content marketing isn’t a one-shot deal like it is with a mobile phone salesman.
 It’s a long-term relationship.

 Use the 89/11 rule to create content and promotions correctly

-When you sit down to think about your content marketing plan, it’s important that you think about this… most of your time will be spent creating content your readers can use and want.
+When you sit down to think about your content marketing plan, it’s important that you think about this: most of your time will be spent creating content your readers can use and want.
 The other little bit of time should be used to promote your product.

 Think about it like an 89/11 rule.
 Eighty-nine percent of your time should be focused on creating content that builds trust, encourages people to like you and allows your readers to get to know you better.
 Then eleven percent of your time is spent crafting your promotions for your products.
-(If you’re curious why I used 89/11, well it’s so the ratio would stand out and you would not confuse it for the common 80/20 Pareto Rule.)
+(If you’re curious why I used 89/11, it’s so that the ratio would stand out and you would not confuse it with the common 80/20 Pareto Rule.)